essteer/vann-app/README.md

 ## Operation

+The frontend can be run in isolation to navigate around and view the general form of the website.
+The full features of the site depend on the backend &mdash; see the [backend repo](https://github.com/essteer/vann) for information on how to set that up.

-In the project root directory, use this command to run the app in development mode:
+In the project root directory, use this command to run the frontend app in development mode:

 ```console
 $ npm start